 He said that authorities should regularly dispatch personnel to inspect and maintain the facilities to prevent accidents from recurring.

-Another player, Mr. Wong, who was visiting the Playground for the first time, typically does not pay much attention to the safety of the court facilities but believes that the hoop collapse is quite rare and should be viewed as an isolated incident, so he is not worried about his personal safety.
+Another player, Mr. Wong, who was visiting the playground for the first time, typically does not pay much attention to the safety of the court facilities.
+However, he believes that the hoop collapse is quite rare and should be viewed as an isolated incident, so he is not worried about his personal safety.

 Another regular visitor to Wan Chai's Southorn Playground, Mr. Leung, expressed confidence that incidents like a basketball hoop collapsing would not occur there.

 "After all, it's (the Southorn Playground) a big and famous venue, with many people playing; the LCSD will definitely pay attention.
-If something were to collapse, it would be a big deal."
+If something were to collapse, it would be a significant event.

 Still, he argued that in more remote courts, hoops that have been subjected to years of weathering might go unnoticed and become rusted and damaged.